 Rising business opportunities and the use of international standard accounting practices have also attracted the big international accounting firms to Hong Kong.
-Most of them have set up their regional headquarters in Hong Kong.
+Most of them have set up their regional headquarters in the territory.
 Smaller-scale local accounting firms will find it increasingly challenging competing with the accounting giants.
-At the time of writing, there are more than 3,000 accounting firms in Hong Kong, and their turnover exceeds US$1bn.
+There are currently more than 3,000 accounting firms in Hong Kong with a turnover in excess of US$1 billion.

 In its bilateral agreement with the United States over WTO accession, China made market access commitments in the accounting sector.
 Foreigners who have passed the National Accounting Examination will be allowed to form partnerships or incorporated accounting firms in China.
 Accountancy services have also been liberalized under CEPA III.
 Hong Kong accounting professionals should benefit from these development.